Ankitasar07/Calculator/README.md

 # Calculator
-Its a basic calculator that performs basic arithmetic calculations.
+A calculator that performs basic arithmetic calculations.